Get Tech Tips

 As you could probably assume, power sources with 208 volts are NOT really single-phase.
 They require two legs of power from the power utility, whereas 240v motors and appliances only use one.

-Here’s where some people get confused: if a split-phase motor splits a single power source into two 120v phases, then shouldn’t a motor that uses two legs of 3-phase power also equal 240v?
+Here’s where some people get confused: if a split-phase motor splits a single power source into two 120v phases, then shouldn’t a motor that uses two legs of three-phase power also equal 240v?

 No, and here’s why: